mbalchanowski/RecRankAgg/README.md

 and then the results of these algorithms are aggregated to create a new recommendation.
 Aggregation is not a trivial problem, as there is no single universal method for combining such rankings.

-## Reproducing results from the paper
-If you want to reproduce results from the paper, just run script `main.py` with default settings.
-It will use some cached files like: training and test sets, learned parameters, etc.

 ## Run without cache
 If you want to tune algorithms and generate recommendations on your own, you have to: